AVEDA Comforting Tea

 During one of my trips to my local Aveda salon, while I was waiting for my full-body deep tissue massage, Kim, brought me out a cup of Aveda’s Comforting Tea.

 Now, I’m an avid coffee drinker.
 I can not function as a human in the morning without having a cup of freshly made coffee.
 My son, bless his heart, wakes up every weekday morning at 5:40 am to make me a cup before I wake up.
 Have a mentioned before that he’s only 10?
 He actually set an alarm on his phone to wake up and make me a cup.
 I couldn’t ask for a better son!

-I also drink tea for time to time.
-I’m a southerner so we drink sweet tea, but once i sipped the Aveda Comforting Tea, I was shocked at how much I liked it.
+I also drink tea from time to time.
+I’m a southerner so we drink sweet tea, but once I sipped the Aveda Comforting Tea, I was shocked at how much I liked it.
 Kim explained how she made it.
 At the salon, she makes it in a coffee machine but at home she uses a french press.
 I knew that I had to get me some for my house.